Realizing temporal graphs from fastest travel times

 \subsection{Polynomial-time algorithm for trees}

-We are now ready to provide a polynomial-time algorithm for \deltaExact\ when the underlying graph is a tree.
-Let $D$ be a matrix from \deltaExact\ and let the underlying graph $G$ of $D$ be a tree on $n$ vertices $\{v_1, v_2, \dots, v_n\}$.
-Let $v_i,v_j$ be two arbitrary vertices in $G$.
-Then we know that there exists a unique (static) path $P$ among them.
-Consequently, it follows that the temporal paths $(P_{i,j},\lambda)$ from $v_i$ to $v_j$ and $(P_{j,i},\lambda)$ from $v_j$ to $v_i$ are also unique, up to modulo of the period $\Delta$ of the labeling $\lambda$, and therefore are the fastest.
-Then $D$ is of the following fo\rm:
+We now provide a polynomial-time algorithm for \deltaExact\ when the underlying graph is a tree.
+Let $D$ be the input matrix and let the underlying graph $G$ of $D$ be a tree on $n$ vertices $\{v_1, v_2, \dots, v_n\}$.
+Let $v_i,v_j$ be two arbitrary vertices in $G$, then we know that there exists a unique (static) path $P_{i,j}$ from $v_i$ to $v_j$.
+We will heavily exploit this in our algorithm.